 Is this going to be reflected in this comic strip with a similar name?
 So far the answer is no but remember this would’ve been cut into at least four smaller parts for Havoc.
 Originally published by Marvel US in 1985 the story begins with Conan turning down the offer of the Nemedian King to take up a ranking position in his army.
 He then stumbles upon an assassins league called The Falcon Brotherhood (who he has dealt with before) and rescues a damsel in distress who I initially thought was Nateesa from the previous story.

 That’s it, we’ll have to wait until next week to see what that’s all about.
 A strange place to stop the tale but sometimes it’s inevitable that sometimes the forced cliffhangers won’t quite hit.
 However, as a result there’s not much to say about these first five pages.
-The best bit is the opening page with its fierce looking battle but even it is immediately forgotten as the story jumps forward to a few days later.
+The best bit is the opening page with its fierce battle but even it is immediately forgotten as the story jumps forward to a few days later.
 Hopefully the story begun here will be elaborated upon lots more next week.

-But Jalaia realises Ethon was only able to heighten his own telepathic powers to the SIlvermind when he knew he was about to die.
+But Jalaia realises Ethon was only able to heighten his own telepathic powers to the Silvermind when he knew he was about to die.

 There really hasn’t been the character development necessary for something trying to be so epic.
 I should be on the edge of my seat with this story but I just haven’t been able to connect with anyone involved, despite the earlier issues having some interesting world building.
-That’s it in a nutshell really; the story has concerned itself with the big scale events at the expense of the small scale moments and character.
+That’s it in a nutshell really; the story has concerned itself with the big scale events at the expense of the small scale moments and characters.
 As it stands, I find myself rushing though it to get to the letters page!

 The suddenly cancelled Havoc’s swansong review will be right here from Wednesday 31st August 2022.